Cellane/chalk/_drafts/how-to-get-a-free-ssl-certificate-for-your-github-pages-site.md

 Once you fill in your domain name, your existing DNS records will be analysed and transferred over to Cloudflare.
-I'd recommend paying careful attention during this step as Cloudflare's auto-detection does fairly good, yet not quite perfect job (and unless I'm horribly mistaken, it actually can't do a 100% perfect job).
+I'd recommend paying careful attention during this step as Cloudflare's auto-detection does fairly good, yet not perfect job.

 In my case, Cloudflare was able to find apex domain's `A` record, apex domain's and `mail` & `www` subdomain's `CNAME` records, all `MX` records and apex